Fringe Programme Style Guide

 It is acceptable to start a sentence with 'and' or 'but', however be careful.

-Ampersand(&) use in company names when the company does:
+Use in brand names when the brand does: Marks & Spencer,

 Apostrophes